-The City of London thanks the following partners for their support and generosity to the London Cares Curb Hunger Food Drive:
+The City of London thanks the following partners for their support and generosity to the London Cares Curb Hunger Campaign.
+Many of these partners have supported past food drives for years.

 Allstate Insurance (Westmount Branch)